-In the second quarter of 2011, PGE changed the presentation of the Other comprehensive income item 'reclassification of the defined pension plan and other benefits to a regulatory asset or liability' to a net presentation.
+In 2011, PGE changed the presentation of the Other comprehensive income item 'reclassification of the defined pension plan and other benefits to a regulatory asset or liability' to a net presentation.
 Accordingly, amounts previously reported on a gross basis for 2010 are presented net to conform with the 2011 presentation.